RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-04-23-PowerShell-Summit-Wrap.md

 ### The PowerShell community is fantastic

 * Roughly half the *"oh, that idea/tool could solve a problem I have!"* discoveries were from side discussions and chatting over food.
-The rest were in the submissions you can [find on YouTube](https://www.youtube.com/playlist?list=PLfeA8kIs7CochwcgX9zOWxh4IL3GoG05P) (mostly).
+The rest were in the sessions you can [find on YouTube](https://www.youtube.com/playlist?list=PLfeA8kIs7CochwcgX9zOWxh4IL3GoG05P) (mostly).
 * Met a lot of extremely talented and friendly folks.
 If you aren't already, get involved with the community on Twitter and other mediums!
   * It helps you discover and learn new ideas and tools you can use in your solutions.
   * It makes it a bit easier to strike up a conversation with fellow PowerShellers at events like this.